 Students admitted to the nursing program will not be allowed to transfer in required nursing core courses (NURS courses) designated in the Nursing Student Handbook.
-Introductory Pharmacology (BIOL 367) may be transferred in with prior approval by the Admissions, Progression, and Advising (APA) Committee.
-This courses must be approved prior to taking the course one full semester or less prior to the actual semester listed on the nursing course schedule.
+Introductory Pharmacology and Pathophysiology from another institution may be transferred in with prior approval by the Admissions, Progression, and Advising (APA) Committee.
+This course must be approved prior to taking the course one full semester or less prior to the actual semester listed on the nursing course schedule.

 The St. Cloud State University (SCSU) Department of Nursing Science will not entertain student requests from outside nursing schools to take one or more nursing courses with the intention of transferring those credits/courses back to the nursing school they were formally admitted to in replacement of their primary nursing school's course.
-The exception is NURS 444: Internship, which is an elective course offered each summer by SCSU.
-Preferences will be given to nursing students currently enrolled in the SCSU nursing program followed by students from other nursing schools